FRAN TAPIA NOMINATED FOR THE HELEN HAYES AWARDS, AS OUTSTANDING SUPPORTING PERFORMER IN A MUSICAL For On Your Feet En Español

 The Helen Hayes AWARDS 2023, recognizes the work of 131 eligible productions presented in the 2022 calendar year.
 There are Awards given in dozens of categories including for performance, writing, directing, design, and production.
 The Awards are divided into Helen and Hayes Awards.
 Performances with a majority non-Union cast are considered for Helen Awards, and those with a majority Union cast are considered for Hayes Awards.
 Nominations are the result of 40 carefully vetted judges considering 39 musicals, 97 plays and 38 world premieres.

 ON YOUR FEET!
 La historia de Emilio y Gloria Estefan ¡EN ESPAÑOL! has been nominated in 15 different categories, and is leading in nominations this year.
-Fran is nominated for a Helen Award as Outstanding Supporting Performer in a Musical on her role as Gloria Fajardo.
-Her nomination is a recognition for her talent, versatility and professionalism.
+Fran is nominated for a Helen Award as Outstanding Supporting Performer in a Musical.
+This nomination is a recognition for her talent, versatility and professionalism.

 "immeasurable fervor and grace.
 She stunned the audience with her breathtaking vocal performance and stage presence" DCMetro Theater Arts